Cveitch/graph_theory_base_code/README.md

 Package designed for research into graphlets and graph complexity algorithms, should be general enough for anything beyond that.

-#Early notes:
+# Early notes:
-graphal is intended to be used with white space delimited files.
+graffal is intended to be used with white space delimited files.
 There are three types of file that will create a graph using this program:
 1) An edge list,
     ```